Banner

 THE CHALLENGE

-Due to the relatively long run and delicate PVC carrier pipes, CJGeo proposed using cellular concrete for the annular space grouting.
+Due to the relatively long run and delicate PVC carrier pipes, CJGeo proposed using foamed concrete for the annular space grouting.
 45lb/cuft CJFill-Standard cellular concrete generated using Aerlite preformed foam was proposed to achieve the owner’s requirement of 250psi at 28 days.

 Carrier pipe buoyancy control is one of the most difficult elements of small diameter annular space grouting.
 In very large diameter placements, multiple lifts are practical, but in small diameter pipes, generally aren’t possible.
 When multi-lift grouting isn’t practical, having a grout density less than water (about 60 pounds per cubic foot) facilitates single lift grouting as long as the carrier pipes are full of water.